 Q: Should I be concerned about hard water?

 A: We receive many questions on this subject.
 Anaheim’s water, like virtually all of the water in this region, is considered to be hard.
 However, water hardness does not pose a health hazard.
 Rather, having hard water means that over time you may have mineral (calcium and magnesium) deposits on dishes, appliances, and plumbing, which may affect their performance and/or appearance.
 Additionally, hard water requires more soap than soft water.

 Q: Should a person with a compromised immune system (due to chemotherapy, HIV, etc.) use a home water treatment device?

 A: Immune compromised individuals may require distilled or purified water.
-If you are an immune compromised individual, we recommend that you consult with your physician first to find out if you really require tap water purity beyond the high level that we already provide.
+If you are an immune compromised individual, we recommend that you consult with your physician first to find out if you really require water purity beyond the high level that we already provide.

 STILL INTERESTED IN HOME WATER TREATMENT?

-Anaheim Public Utilities realizes that customers’ tap water preferences vary greatly by individual.
-Therefore, although our tap water is already completely safe to drink, you may still want to purchase a home water treatment device based largely on your personal preferences.
+Anaheim Public Utilities realizes that customers’ water preferences vary greatly by individual.
+Therefore, although our tap water is already completely safe to drink, you may still want to purchase a home water treatment device based on your personal preferences.

 If you are considering a home water treatment device purchase, you should educate yourself on the wide variety of choices available on the market today.
 By knowing what the different home water treatment devices do, you will be able to purchase the right one for you.
 Provided below is a brief description of the most common options available: